hiranya911/firecloud/python/flask-on-gce/README.md

 * Copy `super_heroes.py` into the file system of the instance.
 You can either scp the file over, or just copy-and-paste the content manually since the file is very small.
-Make sure the database URL is correct in the file.
+Make sure the database URL is correct in the deployed file.
 * Install the necessary tools and dependencies.

 ```